pkdone/practical-mongodb-aggregations-book/src/intro/introducing-aggregations.md

 ![MongoDB Aggregation Framework components - Driver API and Database Aggregation Runtime](./pics/aggregation-components.png)

-The driver provides APIs to enable an application to use both the MongoDB Query Language (MQL) and the Aggregation framework.
+The driver provides APIs to enable an application to use both the MongoDB Query Language (MQL) and the Aggregation Framework.
 In the database, the Aggregation Runtime re-uses the Query Runtime to efficiently execute the query part of an aggregation workload that typically appears at the start of an aggregation pipeline.

 ## What Is MongoDB's Aggregations Language?